UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-pkg.rst

       mailroom\
           __init__.py
           model.py
-          ui
+          cli.py
           tests\
+              __init__.py
               test_model.py
-              test_ui.py
+              test_cli.py
       bin
           mailroom.py

-You will need to import the logic code from model.py in the ui code in order to use it.
-You can wait until you learn about mocking to write the code in test_ui.py
+You will need to import the logic code from model.py in the cli code in order to use it.
+You can wait until you learn about mocking to write the code in test_cli.py (so you can leave that out)

 Now write your ``setup.py`` to support your package.

 Making the top-level script runnable
 ------------------------------------